jamesrosssharp/tt09-am-sdr/docs/info.md

 ## How it works

-This is a Software Defined Radio pipeline for AM radio reception written in verilog.
+This project is a Software Defined Radio pipeline for AM radio reception written in verilog.
 It works using an external comparator as a 1-bit ADC frontend which is oversampled and decimated 4096 times to give an extra 6 bits of precision.
 It is based on this Hackaday Project: [https://hackaday.io/project/170916-fpga-3-r-1-c-mw-and-sw-sdr-receiver](https://hackaday.io/project/170916-fpga-3-r-1-c-mw-and-sw-sdr-receiver) by Alberto Garlassi.

-This is a fully digital core, but there are plans to make an analog frontend circuit as an analog design in future Tiny Tapeouts, so both designs would be hooked up together to create a radio with few external components.
+Although this is a fully digital core, but there are plans to make an analog frontend circuit as an analog design in future Tiny Tapeouts, so both designs would be hooked up together to create a radio with few external components.

 Also, this core is very big - 3x2 Tiny Tapeout tiles (@ 64% utilisation).
 An area of future development could be to simplify the demodulation pipeline to reduce gate count.